Websites for Vets

 Implementing positive changes in providing care for all women Veterans.

-Obtain a copy of my DD 214 military record or other service record
+Obtain a copy of my DD 214 military record or other service records

 The Department of Veterans Affairs does not maintain records of veterans’ military service, except as necessary for providing benefits from VA.